quinscape/autotool/README.md

 the helper type *Text* to express that it is a text field, i.e. the field is a *String* in the final schema and has a text type in the database.

-Similarly, for `decimal` with use attributes to express that we want a scale of 2 and a precision of 10.
+Similarly, for `decimal` with use attributes to express that we want a precision of 10 and scale of 2.

-`_` is a type without meaning and just exists as convenient gap filler because the abused arguments formally need to have a type.
+The underscore (`_`) is a type without meaning and just exists as convenient gap filler because the abused arguments formally need to have a type.

 All types will have an `id` field which we just ignore in the bootstrap schema.